 How is public education in Portugal?

-Do schools in Portugal speak English?
+Do schools in Portugal facilitate in English?

 Does Portugal have English-speaking schools?